 Kittamaqundi Community Church

 We've created a Sacred Garden ...

-... and we're honoring a true Columbia visionary, Libby Rouse.
+... honoring a true Columbia visionary, Libby Rouse.

 For more pictures, click here.

-Kittamaqundi Community Church is creating a sacred garden at our home - Oliver's Carriage House.
-It will be a place for quiet reflection and joyous celebration, a place that invites everyone to come and experience the wonder of God's creation.
+Kittamaqundi Community Church has created a sacred garden at our home - Oliver's Carriage House.
+It is a place for quiet reflection and joyous celebration, a place that invites everyone to come and experience the wonder of God's creation.

 A prominent feature of our new garden is a statue honoring Libby Rouse, whose longing for community as a child helped inspire the ideas that became incorporated into the new town called Columbia.
 Sculpted by her son Jimmy Rouse, the statue depicts Libby as a young girl alongside her cherished dog.

 Together with her husband, James Rouse, Libby Rouse was a true visionary and pioneer of the concepts used in the development of Columbia.
 They also were part of a small group of worshippers from Washington, D.C.'s Church of the Savior who founded what would become Kittamaqundi Community Church.

 Today, 45 years later, we are an independent, Christian community of about 125 people, worshiping, laughing, praying, crying and singing together in the heart of Columbia's Town Center.